Keynoting the Internetdagarna conference, Stockholm, November 2017

 I speak to audiences all over the world.

-Speaking to audiences is one of my favorite things.
-I’ve given hundreds of talks worldwide, including keynotes and talks for large audiences.
+I keynote internationally.
+I’ve given hundreds of talks worldwide.
 I also advise & organize conferences.
 I was on the Advisory Board for SXSW Interactive from 1999–2015 and was the co-chair of the IxDA Interaction Awards from 2016–18.

 I was one of the earliest user experience (UX) designers.

-I cut my teeth on the World Wide Web in 1994.
-Since then, I’ve worked as a UX designer and strategist, design researcher, and writer, and have taught design since 2003.
-I built the first news-delivering website at Reuters in 1995, managed the second most-hit page on the Internet—the Netscape Search page—in 1996, worked on some of the first web-based online communities, was an online community pioneer, and co-founded a groundbreaking pop culture feminist webzine, Maxi in 1999.
+I cut my teeth on the World Wide Web in 1994 and was one of the first UX designers and content strategists.
+I built the first news-delivering website at Reuters in 1995, managed the second most-hit page on the Internet—the Netscape Search page—in 1996, worked on the earliest social media as an online community pioneer, and co-founded a groundbreaking pop culture feminist webzine, Maxi in 1999, and built complex digital platforms at companies like Scient and Razorfish in the late 90s and early 2000s.
+At the groundbreaking Interaction Design Institute Ivrea in Ivrea, Italy (where the Arduino board was invented), I was Associate Professor of Connected Communities.

 The name of this site, Girlwonder.com, is a vestige from my early web days.
-It has been online since 1995 and as Girlwonder.com since 1997.
+It has been online for more than 30 years, since 1995, and as Girlwonder.com since 1997.